Ontario is a wonderful part of Canada with green forests, interesting cities, and great National and Provincial Parks.

 Then head north along the Bluewater Highway to the charming small town of Bayfield.
-Spend the afternoon browsing the shops, check out their historic buildings, and catch the sunset in Pioneer Park.
+Spend the afternoon browsing the shops, checking out their historic buildings, and catching the sunset in Pioneer Park.

 Plan your next road trip to Ontario’s West Coast, there’s something for everyone which makes it one of the best trips from Toronto!

 Driving distance from Toronto: 2 hours 40 minutes (260km)